urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       If the argument is an absolute path, there is nothing to resolve and it returns the same path as argument Path relativize(Path)
-      Finds a path to the given file relative fo the path on which it is invoked String Path.getName()
+      Finds a path to the given file relative fo the path on which it is invoked If one path has a root (for example, if a path starts with a // or c:) and the other does not, relativize cannot work and it will throw an IllegalArgumentException.
+    String Path.getName()
       Returns a name element of this path as a Path object.
       Root (i.e. c:\ or /) is not included in path names.